31st AIR DEFENSE ARTILLERY - "READY AND VIGILANT"

 BRIGADE LEADERSHIP / HISTORY

 Kevin Ciocca grew up in New Jersey, the seventh and youngest child of a career Noncommissioned Officer.
-He received his commissioned through OCS in 1992.
+He received his commission through OCS in 1992.

 He has held several leadership and staff positions including: Flight Commander, 4th Space Warning Squadron (USAF); Tactical Director and Assistant S3, 2-43 Air Defense Artillery (deployed for Operation Southern Watch); Fire Direction Center OIC, 108th ADA (deployed for Operation Desert Fox); Battery Commander, 2-43 ADA; Air and Missile Defense Officer, Coalition Joint Task Force-Kuwait; Missile Defense Officer, Space and Missile Defense Command (deployed for Operation Iraqi Freedom); Fire Direction Center OIC, 31st ADA; Executive and Operations Officer, 1-1 ADA (initially at Fort Bliss, Texas and then Okinawa, Japan); Leader Division Branch Chief, U.S. Army ADA School, Fort Bliss; and Chief of Current Operations, 32d Army Air and Missile Defense Command.

 He later commanded 5-7 ADA, Kaiserslautern, Germany from 2009 until 2011, which included several U.S. European Command Theater Security Cooperation missions in both Israel and Poland.
 His most recent operational assignment was as Deputy Commander for NATO’s Regional Support Command in Kabul, Afghanistan supporting Operation Enduring Freedom.
-COL Ciocca has been the Air Defense Artillery School’s Assistant Commandant since July of 2013.
+COL Ciocca was the Air Defense Artillery School’s Assistant Commandant from July of 2013 to June of 2014.

 He holds a BS in Engineering (Lehigh University), an MS in Management (Troy State University), and an MA in National Security and Strategic Studies (Naval War College).
 His military education includes the Air Defense Officer Basic and Advanced Courses, the Air Force Undergraduate Space Training Course, the Command and General Staff College, and the Naval War College.

-Military decorations and awards include: the Bronze Star Medal, Meritorious Service Medal, Joint Service Commendation Medal, Army Commendation Medal, Air Force Commendation Medal, Joint Service Achievement Medal, Army Achievement Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary and Service Medals, NATO Medal, Air Force Space and Missile Operations Badge, and Parachutist Badge.
+His military decorations and awards include: the Legion of Merit, Bronze Star Medal, Meritorious Service Medal, Joint Service Commendation Medal, Army Commendation Medal, Air Force Commendation Medal, Joint Service Achievement Medal, Army Achievement Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary and Service Medals, NATO Medal, Air Force Space and Missile Operations Badge, and Parachutist Badge.